tremor-rs/tremor-www/static/language/prolog/BinCmpEq.md

-The `BinCmpEq` rule allows binary or comparative operations
+The `BinCmpEq` rule allows binary equality or comparison operations.

-Comparitive and Equality operations have the same precedence.
+Comparison and equality operations have the same precedence.